heroku/function-migration/README.md

 The validation ensures that the invoking user is assigned to the given session-based permission set.

 The Reference Functions Framework doesn’t require a project name as a function qualifier.
-If a Salesforce org’s source and metadata span multiple repositories, you can use a project name to ensure that `FunctionReference__mdt` records are unique.
+If a Salesforce org’s source and metadata span multiple repositories, you may need to include the project name (or some other unique qualifier) to ensure that `FunctionReference__mdt` records are unique.

 The `invoke()` method invokes the function and uses metadata provided by the associated `FunctionReference__mdt` record.
 As with Salesforce Functions, if a `FunctionCallback` implementation is given, the function is invoked asynchronously.
 The `FunctionCallback `callback is involved on function response.